Dutch Oven History: Where Did It All Begin?

 Since the colonial era, the United States has become notorious for altering things.
 The classic Dutch oven has not been immune to this either.
 Over time, the Dutch oven in the United States has become a shallower pot, with shorter legs helping it hover over the top of a fire.

 However, the American introduction of the flange has eliminated that problem.
 The flat lid that has become a common feature over time is also essentially an American invention to hold coals on top of the pot.
-The American industrialist, Paul Revere, has received the credit for that.
+The American industrialist Paul Revere has received the credit for that.

 He operated during the 18th century, which means that some of the changes made by the Americans were almost immediate.

-Dutch ovens in the United States were actually a big part of the cultural migration to that country in the 18th and 19th centuries.
+Dutch ovens in the United States were a big part of the cultural migration to that country in the 18th and 19th centuries.
 Many significant changes in the design happened during that period.

 What About Ovens for the Dutch?